-In some cases, a pterygium may resolve on its own or can be managed with eye drops.
+In some cases, a pterygium in Delray Beach, FL, may resolve on its own or can be managed with eye drops.
 But if it encroaches on your field of vision or causes other concerns (such as astigmatism), pterygium removal may be ideal.
 Our cornea specialist at Rothchild Eye Institute uses advanced techniques to surgically remove pterygia while preserving surrounding eye structures.
 Pterygium surgery may also be paired with conjunctival auto-grafting, which transplants tissue taken from the upper eyelid to replenish the conjunctiva structure.

 What causes pterygium?